 Panda Update (#25) – March 14, 2013

 This update was not confirmed by Google though tools suggest it occurred on roughly this day.
-Google’s Matt Cutts seemed to suggest that this would be the final update before Panda would be incorporated directly into the core Google algorithm.
+Google’s Matt Cutts suggested that this would be the final update before Panda would be incorporated directly into the core Google algorithm.
 Instead, however, Panda data refreshes started rolling out monthly over a 10-day period, without any further confirmation from Google.

 Panda Update (#24) – January 22, 2013